-Barilla Holiday Park is children friendly and is at the start of the Coal River Valley wineries, near the historic town of Richmond.
-The park's campsite facilities include a 19 hole mini-golf course, barbecue facilities, camp kitchen, car park, conference facilities, WiFi, cots, playground, restaurant, and tour desk.
+Barilla Holiday Park is child-friendly and is at the start of the Coal River Valley wineries, near the historic town of Richmond.
+The park's campsite facilities include a 19-hole mini golf course, barbecue facilities, camp kitchen, car park, conference facilities, WiFi, cots, playground, restaurant, and tour desk.

 Discovery Holiday Parks Hobart is a safe and secure camping site.
 Its facilities include a barbecue area, beach volleyball court, children's playground, conference facilities, faxing facilities, golf course, Internet access, laundry facilities, and parking spaces.

 Hobart Airport Tourist Park has an accessible location.
 Historic Richmond, Salamanca Market, Sullivan Cove, Port Arthur, and the Tasman Peninsula are all nearby.
 The park's campsite facilities include a barbecue, camp kitchen, car park, courtesy transfer, communal kitchen, communal refrigerator, cots, high chair, iron, public telephone and laundry ideal for people travelling in a campervan.

 Richmond Cabin and Tourist Park lies in the southern region of Tasmania and is in proximity with the Bonorong Wildlife Park, ZooDoo Fun Park, Coal River Valley wineries and the main village street that homes historic buildings, restaurants, galleries, and shops of Richmond.
 The venue has powered and unpowered sites for camping and campervans.
 Its campsite facilities include a barbecue, camp kitchen, car park, communal kitchen, recreation room, kiosk, playground, swimming pool, and a half size tennis court.